raulmur/ORB_SLAM/README.md

 #3.
 Installation

-1. Make sure you have installed ROS and all library dependencies (boost, eigen3, cholmod, blas, lapack).

-2. In your ROS package path (check your environment variable `ROS_PACKAGE_PATH`) clone this repository:
+1. In your ROS package path (check your environment variable `ROS_PACKAGE_PATH`) clone this repository:

 		git clone https://github.com/raulmur/ORB_SLAM.git ORB_SLAM

-3. Build g2o.
-Go into `Thirdparty/g2o/` and execute:

-		mkdir build
-		cd build
-		cmake .. -DCMAKE_BUILD_TYPE=Release
-		make

-	*Tip: To achieve the best performance in your computer, set your favorite compilation flags in line 97 and 98 of* `Thirdparty/g2o/CMakeLists.txt`
-		  (by default -03 -march=native)

-4. Build DBoW2.
-Go into Thirdparty/DBoW2/ and execute:

-		mkdir build
-		cd build
-		cmake .. -DCMAKE_BUILD_TYPE=Release
-		make

-	*Tip: Set your favorite compilation flags in line 4 and 5 of* `Thirdparty/DBoW2/CMakeLists.txt` (by default -03 -march=native)

-5. Build ORB_SLAM.
-In the ORB_SLAM root execute:

-		mkdir build
-		cd build
-		cmake .. -DROS_BUILD_TYPE=Release
-		make
+2. Run this line from your catkin workspace root, `indigo` here should be replaced with your preferred ROS distro.
+	`rosdep install --from-paths src --ignore-src --rosdistro indigo -y`

+3. Build all by running catkin_make in your workspace root.

 	*Tip: Set your favorite compilation flags in line 12 and 13 of* `Thirdparty/DBoW2/CMakeLists.txt` (by default -03 -march=native)